-SDS have updated our Modern Slavery Statement on our external website.
+SDS has updated the Modern Slavery Statement on the website.
 This details the measures that SDS are taking to ensure that no modern slavery or human trafficking is occurring in our organisation or our supply chains.
-Further, the Procurement team has produced a sector-leading Prevention of Modern Slavery in Procurement Policy.
+In addition, the Procurement team has produced a sector-leading Prevention of Modern Slavery in Procurement Policy.

-To raise colleague awareness of the risk of Modern Slavery further, an elearning module has been published on the Academy, alongside a Best Practice Guidance Note.
+To raise colleague awareness of the risk of Modern Slavery further, an e-learning module has been published on the SDS colleague CPD Portal (Academy), alongside a Best Practice Guidance Note.